 Natalie (she/her) is a playwright, poet, occasional performer, producer of arts and heritage projects, and Co-Director of Dreadnought South West who curate the Rebellious Sounds Archive.

 Natalie will perform two separate roles on this project: as Creative Heritage Producer, she will oversee the artistic engagement strand of the project.
 She will also empower LGBTQ+ people to find their own voice when engaging with RAMM’s collections.
-As Writer in Residence, she will write and publish a poetic queer heritage piece weaving together the different histories and voices captured throughout the project and a piece about Lesbian Medieval Nuns.
+As Writer in Residence, she will write and publish a poetic queer heritage piece weaving together the different histories and voices captured throughout the project, including a piece about Lesbian Medieval Nuns.

 Ellie (she/her) is RAMM’s Engagement Officer.
 Through her role she connects with people who find it more challenging to access RAMM, opening up the collections and encouraging dialogue and story sharing between people.
 She is an experienced project manager with a background in education and community engagement.
 She has worked on numerous projects with hard-to-reach and marginalised communities; often with young people.
 She was formerly Curator of Learning and Participation at Arnolfini Gallery and has a particular interest in socially engaged creative practice.